lennart-finke/picturebooks/README.md

 Many thanks to Meike Akveld for authoring the original Kangoroo problem.
 You can read an interview about her work [here](https://johnian.joh.cam.ac.uk/news/career-spotlight-meike-akveld/).

 ### License
-Code and images are the author's and licensed under MIT
+Code and images are the author's, and licensed under MIT.